SebastianTroy/CppPerfettoTrace/README.md

  - [ ] Multi-threaded example
  - [ ] Implement the ability to add more than just a stack trace (e.g. Graphing variable values in tandem with the stack trace could be useful)
  - [ ] More flexibility for event window creation & early finishing
+ - [ ] Add to website and link to website in README
+ - [ ] Capture an image of the output when viewed in perfetto and place it in README and on website to make it look flashier